TheArturthur/CoppermindScraper/Cosmere/Purelake.md

 \-Ishikk[3]

-Purelakers are known for their long limbs, leathery skin, and dark hair.
+Purelakers are known for their long limbs, leathery bronze skin, and dark hair.
 In general, they have happy-go-lucky attitudes and are rarely fazed by misfortune.
 They have a relaxed way of life and enjoy taking their time.
 They see no need to rush and will go about their tasks in a slow, leisurely manner, allowing themselves to think more about their actions and enjoy the day.
 Purelakers are also rather unconcerned with the notion of exact time, and do not understand why foreigners care so much about it.
 As a whole, they are rather unimpressed by foreigners, believing that they are constantly in a hurry and act oddly due to their avoidance of nature.
 Purelakers do not understand why anyone would not want to live on the Purelake, but, at the same time, do not want outsiders coming to fill up the area.
 Purelakers typically wear sandals and knee-length pants so they can maximize their exposure to the lake.
 Men rarely cover their upper body, preferring to leave their shoulders and torsos bare to the sun.
+Women wear short skirts and chest wraps.
 Despite Purelakers' preference for sun exposure, it is possible to purchase wide-brimmed hats in the region.
 The fashion of the Purelake is known for being rather unchanging.
 Purelakers' feet don't get wrinkled.

 #### Skybreakers